bestape/alchemy/README.md

 * with the potential to produce (action) an Infinite stack of unique input-output data:

-* * within itself if along a positive count.
+  * within itself if along a positive count; and

-* * beyond itself if along a negative count.
+  * beyond itself if along a negative count.

 I do this so that I can define a module as a subject and write complete sentences -- computational prose -- in JavaScript.